j0807s/j0807s.github.io/_pages/about.md

 I am a M.S. student in the department of Electrical Engineering at Korea University, advised by [Prof. Yunho Oh](https://yunho-oh.github.io/).

 My research interests lie in the areas of Computer Architecture and Systems, Memory Systems, and Artificial Intelligence (AI).
-Especially, my recent work has foucsed on bridging the gap between computer architecture and emerging AI algorithms via algorithm-hardware codesign.
+Especially, my recent work has focused on bridging the gap between computer architecture and emerging AI algorithms via algorithm-hardware co-design.

 Before I joined Korea University, I worked on developing memory-efficient continual learning framework with [Dr. Suhyun Kim](https://www.linkedin.com/in/suhyunk/?originalSubdomain=kr) at Korea Institute of Science and Technology (KIST) in 2022.
 I received my B.S. with honors from [Hanyang University](https://www.hanyang.ac.kr/web/eng) in 2021.